-A division is a structured component of a book or article that would be recognized by most any reader.
+A division (or more carefully, a structural division) is a structured component of a book or article that would be recognized by most any reader.
 They are essential to the organization of a PreTeXt project.
 Notice that we use the generic term division, since a

 <section> is just one example of a division.

 <paragraphs>.
 Their use is fairly intuitive, though there are some restrictions, so please read on.

 <chapter> and functions in two user-selectable ways: structural (e.g. numbering will reset), or decorative (merely inserting a decorative page between two chapters and sectioning the Table of Contents).